Skip to main content

 What Real Users Say

-The Aimpoint Micro T-2 is praised for many reasons, most notable of which are it’s accuracy, clear glass, battery life, and durability.
+The Aimpoint Micro T-2 is praised for many reasons, most notable of which are its accuracy, clear glass, battery life, and durability.
 Some users also like its compact size which makes it lighter and less noticeable when mounted to an AK.

 Pricing